-The previous expenditure figures for operations and maintenance, as detailed in the Annual Plan, are presented in Figure 18.
-The planned works are presented in Table 18 below.
+The previous expenditure figures for operations and maintenance, as detailed in the Annual Plan, are presented in Figure 16.
+The planned works are presented in Table 19 below.

-Figure 18 - Wastewater Operating Expenditure
+Figure 16 - Wastewater Operating Expenditure

-Table 17 - Planned Operation and Maintenance Works
+Table 19 - Planned Operation and Maintenance Works

-Project 2021/22 2022/23 2023/2024 2024-2031 Identify future treatment options (Operations) 0 0 0 0 Problem Statement It is uncertain what environ mental future st andard will be ir mposed

-Benefits of investment Council will be able identify financial implications of possible/probable LoS requirements and plan accordingly.

-Consequences of non- A lack of planning will result in a high level of customer dissatisfaction. investment
+Project 2024/25 2025/26 2026/2027 2028-2034 Identify future treatment op \$50,000 0 0 0 Problem Statement It is uncertain what env nmental future standard will b e imposed Benefits of investment Council will be able i requirements and plan ac , al implications of possible/p orobable LoS Consequences of non- investment ult in a high lev el of customer dissatisfaction.

-Infiltration monitoring (Operations) - Smoke testing, \$20,000 \$60,000 Problem Statement LoS Performance (demand management) targets are currently difficult to attain.
+Problem Statement LoS Performance (demand management) targets are currently difficult to attain.

 Resource consent conditions require a reduction in groundwater infiltration.

 Benefits of investment Assists Council in reducing infiltration aiding in meeting demand management performance targets and resource consent conditions.

-Consequences of non-investment Risk of continued non-performance against a infringement notices, and/or non-renewal of resor
+Consequences of non-Risk of continued non-performance against agreed LoS Performance, issuing of infringement notices, and/or non-renewal of resource consent.